danielpetisme/michelin-kafkaday-2024/lab1.md

 ## 4. Generating dummy data with Kafka Connect DataGen Source Connector

-So far we creates a cluster and topic but we don't have data yet flowing...
+So far we created a cluster and topic but we don't have any data yet flowing...
 Time to fix this.
 For the scope of the workshop, we'll simulate some incoming data.
 In order to do this, you will be using Kafka Connect DataGen Source Connector.

 Apache Kafka is a pipe, a great one but still a dumb pipe.
 We need to put data in it.
 We could use a Kafka Producer to produce data but quite often the data is already present in a 3rd party tool like a database, a queue or even a file.
 On the other side we could be developing a Kafka Consumer to read data but very likely the data will have to be offload from Kafka to another database, datalake or queue, etc.